-488. Explanation: these above-mentioned items are collected by the customs office on the basis of taxpayers' own declarations.
+488. This heading of taxes is collected by the customs office on the basis of taxpayers' o declarations.
 The deadline for the submission of the declaration and for the payment is the 20th day of the month following the transaction (which is usually the issuing of products into circulation by taking it out from a specific tax-storehouse).
 Some producers make advance payments until the 28th day of the reference month.
 These producers should also submit a detailed declaration by the 20th day of the month following the transaction.